0xRum/dungeon-dive/README.md

 -Then the player can move through the dungeon by using:`n`,`e`,`s`,`w`.

 -The file is written to '`userData.txt`' when the user enters "`q`" or "`quit`" the `game summary` displays.

-This provides a basic level of interaction for the user.
+-This all provides a basic level of interaction for the user.

 ## Run Game: